lowkeycode/angular/notes/notes.md

 Operators:

-We have an observable and an observer(also called subscriber) and in between we set up the subscription.
+We have an observable and an observer and in between we set up the subscription.
 There are built in operators that can sit in between this still in between BEFORE we set up our subscription and the observable.
 This can alter the data before the subscription gets the data.
 These operators come from rxjs.

 These can be used with the pipe() method which every observable gets.